rmkubik/rmk-gatsby/src/posts/published/deliberate-game-jamming/index.md

 The more game jams I enter, the more my jam objectives have changed.
 Early on, I was motivated to learn how a game could be built at all.
 Then I wondered how to build something with a team.
 Lately, I've been trying to figure out how to make something that is finished and polished.

-Previously, I'd been joining as many jams as a I could handle.
+Previously, I'd been joining as many jams as I could handle.
 I thought this would let me practice finishing more games, but I no longer think that's the best strategy.
 Global Game Jam was the first jam I've done as a more slow paced deliberate process, where the jam weekend itself was merely the finale.
 This more intentional process feels way more effective.

 ## Make for the Waves!